damieh1/damieh1.github.io/_pages/evaluation.md

   $$
   \text{Cohesion\_Multiplier} = 1 + \alpha \times \left(\frac{\text{Remaining\_Team\_Members}}{\text{Initial\_Team\_Size}} - 1\right)
   $$
-    <p class="muted"><strong>In other words:</strong> If nobody dropped out this equals 1.
-However the Cohesion Multiplier shrinks in proportion to proportion of teammats lost.</p>
+    <p class="muted"><strong>In other words:</strong> If nobody dropped out, this would equal 1.
+However, the Cohesion Multiplier shrinks in proportion to the number of teammates lost.</p>

   </div>
-  <p class="muted">If all members remain, the ratio is 1 and the multiplier is 1.
-Fewer remaining members lower the multiplier.
+  <p class="muted">If everyone remains, the ratio is 1:1, but if there are fewer members left, the multiplier goes down.
 We use \(\alpha = 1.0\) by default.</p>

   <h3>3) Skill Retention (Capacity) Multiplier</h3>
   <div class="eq">